The Nike Lance 4 Titanium Cycling watch is the star of Nike's ACG Oregon outdoor

 Features of the Nike Lance 4 Titanium Cycling Watch

 Altimeter with Zero Drift Technology.
-The Lance 4 uses a special algorithm to
+The Lance 4 uses a special algorithm toattempt to distinguish between barometric pressure changes, and actual altitude

 changes.
 Measure your ascent/decent rate, current altitude,quality replica watch, and the maximum

+altitude achieved.
 Barometer.
 (The watch even charts changes in barometric pressure.)
 Real-time digital compass.
 Displays your current heading as well as both magnetic

 or geographic north (see my review